-You will want to stay away from any processed meats such as bacon, hot dogs, store-bought sausage, ham, deli meat, etc, ideally as long as possible, but at least until 1 year of age, since processed meats tend to full of preservatives and have been linked to cancer.
+You will want to stay away from any processed meats such as bacon, hot dogs, store-bought sausage, ham, deli meat, etc, ideally as long as possible, but at least until 1 year of age, since processed meats tend to be full of preservatives and have been linked to cancer.
 You will also want to season the meat at home with homemade spices or spice blends and avoid any store-bought marinades, rubs, or sauces as they tend to be too high in sodium and sugar.
-Make sure all meat is fully cooked to prevent any food borne illnesses that can be caused by undercooked meat.
-That means no rare or medium-rare steak for baby.
+Make sure all meat is fully cooked to prevent any food-borne illnesses that can be caused by undercooked meat.
+That means no rare or medium-rare steak for your baby.

 Meat Sources: you certainly can buy organic, pasture-raised, and grass-fed meat, which is lower in saturated fat and higher in Omega 3’s and antioxidants than conventional, if you prefer and your budget allows.
 But conventional meats are also completely safe and healthy for babies.

 Whether you start baby on purees or are doing baby-led weaning, meat is an amazing first food for baby!
 When a baby can start on solids is determined by their own rate of development, which generally comes between 4-6 months of age for purees and at or after 6 months for baby-led weaning.
 Some of the developmental milestones your baby needs to reach in order to start solids include: if your baby has solid control of their head and neck, if your baby has doubled their birth weight, and if your baby is reaching for or opening their mouth when you eat (see my guide here).
 Before you start baby on purees, you should consult with your pediatrician to make sure your child is developmentally ready.